Kubrick stare: Reception and analysis

+A successful Kubrick stare can be "invasive".

 Amy Nolan, an associate professor of English at Wartburg College, wrote that the stare often acts as silent communication between characters, especially when the one staring has crossed "from sanity to insanity [with] an already-fragile ego".

 Researcher Matthew Melia notes that an actor performing the stare will give the impression that they are looking past the fourth wall and directly at the audience.
 He describes the technique as "invasive" and "troubling".
 Slate remarks that the facial expression is perhaps unrivalled in evoking fear in cinema.
 Similarly, The Telegraph describes the stare as reveling in the viewer's unease.

 In analyzing Private Pyle's Kubrick stare from Full Metal Jacket, Jens Kjelgaard-Christiansen, who studies communication and culture, notes that the character's lowered eyebrows and smiling mouth seem to contradict one another, indicating both anger and joy at the same time.
 He adds that abnormal gazes can come across as creepy, as humans read emotions from the eyes.

 Robbie Collin, writing in The Daily Telegraph, opines that only actors with an innate "coiled menace" in their facial structures are able to perform a Kubrick stare well, regardless of acting ability.
 He comments that Jack Nicholson appears to constantly look as if he were giving a Kubrick stare, due to the "hunch of his eyebrows and curl of his lip".
 Manohla Dargis, reviewing Furiosa: A Mad Max Saga (2024), comments that Anya Taylor-Joy is suited to perform a Kubrick stare as she has large eyes, whose whites are accentuated when she looks up.

 Reviewing A Clockwork Orange, film critic Roger Ebert opines that filming the amoral character Alex from above makes him look "messianic" instead of villainous.
-He also criticizes Kubrick for using the technique in a review of Full Metal Jacket, stating that it "promises exactly what happens and spoils some of the suspense."
+In a review of Full Metal Jacket, Ebert criticizes Kubrick for using the technique, stating that it, "promises exactly what happens and spoils some of the suspense."